Skip to content

 Soil erosion

-Under the Soil erosion one understands the Soil erosion on the surfacethat were and are caused by humans.
-When we talk about soil erosion, we are usually referring to erosion caused by water (e.g. rainwater running off fields) or erosion caused by wind.
+Under the Soil erosion one understands the Soil erosion on the surface of the earththat have been and are being caused by humans.
+When we talk about soil erosion, we are usually talking about erosion caused by water (e.g. rainwater running off fields) or erosion caused by wind.

 Sustainability technical terms with C